glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

-the data sources know the especific data source to be used (injected), and know how to convert the specific data model to the domain model (using mappers), in the picture above there are tree data sources (interfaces) **MemoryDataSource**, **DataBaseDataSource** and **CloudDataSource**, i used these to be the most common but can be anything you want.
+the data sources know the especific data source to be used (injected), and know how to convert the specific data model to the domain model (using mappers), in the picture above there are tree data sources (interfaces) **MemoryDataSource**, **DataBaseDataSource** and **CloudDataSource**, I used these to be the most common but can be anything you want.

 Example of Cloud Data Source method